yaya2devops/aws-cloud-project-bootcamp/journal/week4.md

 <img src="assets/week4/2- localwork/31 create table and explicit public for microservice later for efverydomain.png">

-The SQL table provided above lacks a comma, which previously took me a while to troubleshoot and resolve.
-Quite amusing, actually!
+The SQL table provided above lacks a comma, which previously took me a while to troubleshoot and resolve. <br>Quite amusing, actually!

 ### Step 6: Schema Successfully Established
 Review your design, Mr. Database Architect, and ensure its alignment with the following structure and adequately meets your business requirements.